In Chronic illness

 1. The fear of loss of control: Your family members may fear that they have lost control over their life because of their illness.
 They may have made plans for their future, which are put into question.
 They do not know from one day to the next, how they will feel or whether they will ever be able to regain control of their life.

 2. The fear of changed self image: Sometimes the one who is ill, no longer views their self as the same person.
 They feel less confident, no longer attractive, physically weaker, and somehow damaged.
-Maybe they lost their fertility/virility, their gracefulness, their ability to earn a living, and see themselves as defective and unlovable.
+Maybe they lost their fertility/virility, their gracefulness, their ability to earn a living.
+They tend to see themselves as defective and unlovable.

 3. The fear of dependency: Once the reality of the illness has settled in and the one you are caring for recognizes that their condition is not going away, they, too, fear their loss of independence.
 Hating to show any vulnerability, they may have difficulty accepting outside help, or the reverse, they may become overly needy and dependent on you.